 When buying an emerald cut, clarity is not the place to hunt for a bargain.
 Here is my breakdown of the GIA clarity grades and how you should apply them specifically to an emerald cut search:

-Clarity Grade | My Expert Recommendation for an Emerald Cut |
+| Clarity Grade | Mehedi’s Expert Recommendation for Emerald Cuts |

-I1, SI2 | Almost Never Eye-Clean.
+| I1, SI2 | Almost Never Eye-Clean.
 Avoid these grades entirely unless you can physically inspect the stone and the inclusion is a minor feather right on the edge, far from the central window.
-This is extremely rare. |
+This is extremely rare.
+(Read more in our I1 Clarity Guide). |

-SI1 | The Risky Bargain.
+| SI1 | The Risky Bargain.
 It is possible to find an eye-clean SI1, but it’s very difficult.
-The inclusion must be small, not dark in color, and located off to the side or under a corner facet.
+The inclusion must be small, not dark in color, and located off to the side.
 You MUST rely on high-quality 360° videos to verify.
-This is an expert-level hunt. |
+(See SI1 Diamond Secrets). |

-VS2 | The Absolute Minimum Safe Bet.
+| VS2 | The Absolute Minimum Safe Bet.
 This is my baseline recommendation.
 In most cases, VS2 inclusions are not visible to the naked eye.
-It offers a fantastic balance of a clean appearance and a good price.
-It’s the sweet spot for the savvy buyer. |
+It offers a fantastic balance of appearance and price.
+(Explore our VS2 Diamond Index). |

-VS1 | The Worry-Free Zone.
-At this grade, the inclusions are very minor and almost always completely invisible to the naked eye.
-If you have a slightly higher budget and want extra peace of mind, a VS1 is an excellent choice. |
+| VS1 | The Worry-Free Zone.
+At this grade, inclusions are very minor and almost always invisible to the naked eye.
+If you have a slightly higher budget and want extra peace of mind, this is an excellent choice.
+(Check our VS1 Value Guide). |

-VVS2+ | The Collector’s Grade.
-The inclusions are so small they are difficult for a gemologist to find under 10x magnification.
-While stunning, you are paying a significant premium for a level of flawlessness that has no additional visual benefit. |
+| VVS2+ | The Collector’s Grade.
+Inclusions are so small they are difficult for gemologists to find under 10x magnification.
+While stunning, you are paying a significant premium for no additional visual benefit.
+(See VVS2 Price Comparison). |

 But it’s not just the grade that matters; it’s the type of inclusion.
 Here’s a quick guide to what to watch out for on an emerald cut GIA report plot: